 The Children and Families Act, introduced in April 2015, includes measures to support young carers.
 This legislation places responsibilities on schools and colleges, outlined in section 5.

-Early identification and support for young carers is crucial if we are to avoid the potential negative impact that caring can have on their lives, affecting their education, future chances of employment and economic success.
-The Children's Society has reported that there are over 800,000 young carers (aged 5-17) across the UK, with as many as 1 in 5 children having a caring responsibility.
+Early identification and support for young carers is crucial if we are to avoid the potential negative impact that caring can have on their lives; affecting their education, future chances of employment and economic success.
+The Children's Society has reported that there are over 800,000 young carers (aged 5-17) across the UK in 2021.

 Tackling the problems young carers face is not only good for vulnerable young people and their families – it could also be good for schools and colleges; reducing unexplained absence, improving behaviour and the setting’s performance.